Blood in stool: Diagnosis

-Melena is defined as dark, tarry stools, often black in color due to partial digestion of the RBCs.
+Melena is defined as dark, tarry stools, often black in color due to partial digestion of the red blood cells.

 Hematochezia is defined as bright red blood seen in the toilet either inside of, or surrounding the stool.

-Hematochezia is typically presumed to come from the lower portion of the GI tract, and the initial steps of diagnosis include a DRE with FOBT, which if positive, will lead to a colonoscopy.
-If the person has a large amount of blood in their stool, an EGD test may be necessary.
-If no source of active bleeding is found on these examinations, a capsule endoscopy may be performed, in order to more closely examine the small bowel, which cannot be seen with the other types of studies.
-With melena, a DRE with FOBT is often also performed, however the suspicion for a source from the upper GI tract is higher, leading first to the use of EGD with the other tests being required if no source is identified.
+Hematochezia is typically presumed to come from the lower portion of the GI tract, and the initial steps of diagnosis include a digital rectal exam with fecal occult blood test, which if positive, will lead to a colonoscopy.
+If the person has a large amount of blood in their stool, an Esophagogastroduodenoscopy test may be necessary.
+If no source of bleeding is found on these examinations, a capsule endoscopy may be performed, in order to more closely examine the small bowel, which cannot be seen with the other types of studies.
+With melena, a digital rectal exam with fecal occult blood test is often also performed, however the suspicion for a source from the upper GI tract is higher, leading first to the use of esophagogastroduodenoscopy with the other tests being required if no source is identified.
 The anoscopy is another type of examination, which can be used along with a colonoscopy, which exams the rectum and distal portion of the descending colon.